A Minute With: Scarlett Johansson and the Black Widow

 The action-filled movie role marked a big change for the actress, who's known more for low-key performances in films like Sofia Coppola's drama "Lost in Translation" or Woody Allen's sly comedy "Vicky Cristina Barcelona."

 But Johansson is in fighting form to reprise her role as S.H.I.E.L.D. agent Natasha Romanoff, a.k.a.
-Black Widow, in Marvel Studios' "The Avengers," due in theaters Friday.
+Black Widow, in Marvel Studios' "The Avengers," due in theatres Friday.

 With her bright red hair and latex suit, the Black Widow teams up with Iron Man, The Hulk, Captain America, Hawkeye and Thor to stop the evil Loki from conquering Earth with his army.